Tuesday, November 15, 2022

 What Are Sales Taxes?

-In the United States, most state and local governments collect sales tax on many kinds of consumer purchases.
+Most state and local governments in the United States collect sales tax on consumer purchases.
 Most commonly, local retailers charge customers at the time of sale.
 In turn, the retailer will remit the funds to the government when it files taxes.

 Sales Tax Vs. Use Tax